istio/istio.io/content/en/docs/tasks/security/cert-management/custom-ca-k8s/index.md

     $ istioctl install -f ./istio.yaml
     {{< /text >}}

-1. Deploy the `proxyconfig-bar.yaml` in the `bar` namespace to define cert-signer for workloads under `bar` namespace.
+1. Deploy the `proxyconfig-bar.yaml` in the `bar` namespace to define cert-signer for workloads in the `bar` namespace.

     {{< text bash >}}
     $ cat <<EOF > ./proxyconfig-bar.yaml